Skip to content

 💬 Anna: When does my saffron arrive?

 🤖 Shopyai chat: Hi Anna, your parcel (DHL-238...) reached Bremen central station yesterday — delivery today between 2 and 5 PM.
 Shipping 4.90 €.
-Do you need an invoice with VAT?
+I'll send you the tracking link — let me know if anything's missing.

 Chat 2 — Pashtun father in Vienna, 7:08 PM